revolist/revogrid/readme.md

 - Keayboard support;
 - Super light initial starter <img src="https://badgen.net/bundlephobia/min/@revolist/revogrid@latest" alt="Min size"/>.
 Can be imported with polifill or as module for modern browsers;
 - Intelligent Virtual DOM and smart row recombination in order to achieve less redraws;
+- Sorting: multiple options, can be customized per column and advanced with events;
+- Filtering: predefined system filters and a way to define you own;
 - Column and Row custom sizes;
 - Column resizing;
 - Column auto-size support (content related column size feature);